Hutton's Unconformity: Hutton's search for unconformities

-Early geologists had interpreted angular unconformities in terms of Neptunism (holding that rocks had formed from the crystallisation of minerals from ocean waters after the Great Flood) but Hutton wanted to examine such formations himself in support for his theory of Plutonism, in which rocks are formed from volcanic action.
+Early geologists had interpreted angular unconformities in terms of Neptunism (holding that rocks had formed from the crystallisation of minerals from ocean waters after Noah's Flood) but Hutton wanted to examine such formations himself in support for his theory of Plutonism, in which rocks are formed from volcanic action.

 In 1785 on Hutton's first field excursion, he was invited by the Duke of Atholl to search for exposures in a remarkably straight, deeply incised valley in the Scottish Highlands known as the Glen Tilt, near the town of Blair Atholl.
 Upstream of one of the Duke's hunting lodges, known as Forest Lodge, Hutton and his friend, John Clerk of Eldin, found exposures at the Dail-an-eas Bridge that demonstrated red igneous granite veins were injected into older grey schists formations.
 This discovery proved that Werner's Neptunism theory was in error.
 Werner argued that sedimentary rocks, including what are now known as metamorphic rocks such as schists, were formed after granites.
-John Clerk drew these exposures with great accuracy and these drawing provide important visual evidence of Hutton's discoveries.
+John Clerk drew these exposures with great accuracy and these drawings provide important visual evidence of Hutton's discoveries.